netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - {{QUIC-TRANSPORT}} uses a 4-tuple of local/remote IP/port to
   distinguish paths.
-- {{QUIC-MP}} extends the 4-tuple with a path IDs to distinguish logical paths (connections).
+- {{QUIC-MP}} extends the 4-tuple with a path ID to distinguish logical paths (connections).
-- SCION can distinguish paths based on the physical network path and additional properties, such as an expiration date (the latter may or may not be used to distinguish path instances).
+- SCION can distinguish paths based on the physical inter-domain network path and additional properties, such as an expiration time (the latter may or may not be used to distinguish path instances).

-A path changes occurs when at least one of the router interfaces changes.
+A path change occurs when at least one of the router interfaces changes.
 The network address may stay the same.

 With NAT rebinding, as described in {{Section 5.2 of QUIC-MP}},